Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-Uh I appreciate you taking my call, brush.
+I appreciate you taking my call, Brush.

 I'm sure you're reacting or comparing this to Bush getting a use of force authorization for Iraq.

-This is just about some random folks that behead people now and then and blow up uh delis in Paris.
+This is just about some random folks that behead people now and then and blow up delis in Paris.

-Well, technically he's crossed the border of a UN member without permission or anything, bombing and killing people.
+Well, technically, he's crossed the border of a UN member without permission or anything.

-What UN member you're talking about?
+What UN member are you talking about?

 Syria?

-Syria, the one that sits on the human rights council.
+Syria, the one that sits on the Human Rights Council.

 Right.